GSA/fedramp-gov/_posts/2021-08-12-FedRAMP-Releases-OSCAL-Validations.md

 **The Solution: OSCAL Enabled Automated Validations**

 To address the time it takes to review packages, FedRAMP is developing a set of validation rules that will leverage OSCAL to enable automated reviews.
 These automated reviews will provide consistent feedback with structured markup, just like the FedRAMP reviewers do today.
-The validations will continuously be updated and released to address increasingly complex review checks.
+FedRAMP will continuously update validations to address increasingly complex review checks.

 **Impact and Benefits of Automated Validations**